 Health Economics

-This module introduces the basic principles of health economics and the role of health economics in decision making.
+This short course introduces the basic principles of health economics and the role of health economics in decision making.
 It will also equip you with the knowledge and skills to critique health economics studies.
 It covers the different methods of economic evaluation and decision modelling, knowledge of health and health care systems, the roles and limitations of markets and incentives in health systems and setting priorities using health economics in health care.

 Learning outcomes

-By the end of the module you should be able to:
+By the end of this short course you should be able to:

 1. understand the principles of economic analysis and health economics